Chapter 13:

 “My lord, did anyone else see her get taken away by this dragon?”
 I asked.

-The guard to his right took a step forward and spoke.
+The guard to his right took a step forward.
 “We were out riding, when suddenly, a dragon swooped in.
 We bravely tried to fend it off, but it managed to steal the fair lady Evelyn despite our best efforts,” he explained.

 “Sir Raymond, how big was this dragon?”
 I asked.

-“About the size of two peasant’s houses combined,” Sir Raymond replied.
+“About the size of two peasant’s houses combined,” Sir Raymond confidently replied.

 “Could the dragon speak?”

-“How ridiculous.
-Of course it couldn’t speak,” Sir Raymond retorted indignantly.
+“How ridiculous!
+Of course it couldn’t speak, it’s an overgrown lizard!”
+Sir Raymond retorted indignantly.

-I glanced over to the lord when he said this.
-Lord Habernackle shifted uncomfortably in his seat.
-I sighed amusedly.
+I glanced over to Lord Habernackle.
+He shifted uncomfortably in his seat.
+I let out an amused sigh.

 “Let’s get something to eat,” Erin suggested.
 “I saw a place ten minutes away that I really want to go try.
 They even serve pork!” she encouragingly exclaimed.
-I signed off and we began walking, with Erin holding the horse’s lead.
+I agreed and we headed off.

 “So, Erin, what do you think about this entire situation?”
 I asked.